Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

   a-z  A-Z  0-9  _  -  .
 ```

-First note that tokens should not start
-with numbers or dash character.

-Second note that any space character in
-the middle of a token will break it
+Any space in the middle of a token will
-and allow for the start of a new node.
+break it and allow for the start of
+a new node.

+Tokens are not allowed to start with
+number or dash characters.

+Tokens that start with period are also
+not allowed to have number or dash
+characters right after their initial
+period characters.

+Tokens may start with consecutive period
+characters.

-BNF for tokens are as follow:
+BNF for tokens is as follows:

 ```
 <TokenStart>  ::=  [a-z]